hearnderek/adventofcode/README.md

 So this brings me to the question of how exactly to libraries decide what is and isn't visible to their users.

+## CMake related things I learned

+1. Might default to an older version of C++ even if you don't specifiy the one you want.
+2. You can add multiple inputs to a lib or a exe.
+Not sure how that works with shared object files though.